rposudnevskiy/RBDSR/HOWTOs/Hyperconverged XenServer (deployment example).md

+# Hyperconverged XenServer - deployment example
-Let's imagine that you have four new HP DL360 G8 servers, each with 2x480GB SSD and 6x2TB HDD, and you want to set up XenServer pool using local server disks as storage.
+Let's imagine that you have four new HP DL360 G9 servers, each with 2x480GB SSD and 6x2TB HDD, and you want to set up XenServer pool using local server disks as storage.
 Here is a short description how you can get it.

-#Preparing XenServer hosts
+## Preparing XenServer hosts

 You need two USB-sticks for each server.
 The first one for XenServer itself and the second one as local storage to place Ceph cluster node VM on it.
 I don't recommend using the one USB-stick for both XenServer and local storage as you can have performance issues with such configuration.
 Anyway, I ran into performance problems when I used only one USB-stick.